campusrover/robot_services/README.md

 5. "Log": Strings `RPUSH`ed to this key.
 Every string is a roslog message published by any node. each string includes the log type, where it came from, and the message.
 6. "Fiducials: JSON that is `RPUSH`ed to a list structure.
 JSON includes info like `fid_count` representing the number of known fiducials,`dict` representing the fiducial marker format (see aruco marker documentation) `frame`, which will be `odom` if the transform from the camera link to odom is available, otherwise it will be `camera`, indicating that all values in the fiducial list are in coordinates relative to the robot, not the center of odometry.
 Finally, `data` is a list of known fiducial markers, where each element has a `fid` representing the marker's id number, and a `pose` which has `location` and `orientation` components (in euler radians)

+## Namespacing

+To prevent collisions of multiple users on the same redis server, this package provides namespacing.
+Set the rosparam `redis_ns` to your namespace, and as a result, any of the channels above will be prefixed with your namespace.
+For example, a user with the namespace "greg" will have all of their redis channels prefixed with "greg/", e.g. "greg/Map", "greg/Odom" . . .

 ## Launch

 `bridge.launch` is the primary launch file for this package.
 Presently, it launches the map, odometry, reset, and movement command bridge nodes alongside SLAM. for the map bridge to work best, it needs a transform from `odom` to `map` to exist, which is provided by SLAM and AMCL (SLAM was chosen in this instance). `bridge.launch` also has the following launch arguments: